Advertiser Disclosure

 You just need to know where to look.

-• PACE programs, which use Medicare and Medicaid to help older adults get nursing home-level care
+• PACE programs, which use Medicare and Medicaid to help older adults get home-level nursing care.

-• NCOA’s BenefitsCheckUp tool which helps older adults identify their potential eligibility for benefits and programs
+• NCOA’s BenefitsCheckUp tool, which helps older adults identify their potential eligibility for benefits and other programs.

 “Don’t be afraid to ask for help,” says Jay Zigmont, a certified financial planner and founder of Water Valley, Miss.-based Live, Learn, Plan.
 “Many seniors are reluctant to ask for help until things get tough.
 Your family, friends, and community are here and ready to help where they can.
 That help could be in filing for Medicare, budgeting, making food, or anything you need.
 Just ask.”

-• Senior Living — offers a database of senior living options from independent living to hospice-based care.
+• Senior Living — offers a database of senior living options from independent living to hospice-based care.,

 • Feeding America — provides meals for seniors by working with a nationwide network of food banks.